 How is panic disorder diagnosed?

-if you are in constant fear of having another, you have panic disorder.
+are in constant fear of having another, you have panic disorder.

 How is panic disorder treated?